hwlei888/tic-tac-toe/README.md

 * The corner of the 1st line:
     Restart this round
     Restart whole game
-    Choose the board size
+    # Choose the board size
 * The 2nd line: Game Name at the very top
 * The 3rd line: Set two players box and information
 * Assign two players the symbol
-    (will upgrade like customize tokens, names, pictures in the next version)
+    # (will upgrade like customize tokens, names, pictures in the next version)
     1. there are html and graph
-    2. hide html and change the src of graph
+    2. hide html or display none for graph, and change the src of graph
     3. remember to change the js, where your decision is if there is html

     $('#dropdownOne').on('change', function(){